Preventing Inferences through Data Dependencies on Sensitive Data: Experimental Evaluation

 \textbf{System Setup}.
 We implemented the system in Java 15 and build the system dependencies using Apache Maven.
 We ran the experiments on a machine with the following configuration: Intel(R) Xeon(R) CPU E5-4640 2.799 GHz, CentOS 7.6, with RAM size 64GB.
 We chose the underlying database management system MySQL 8.0.3 with InnoDB.
 For each testcase, we perform 4 runs and report the mean and standard deviation.

 \extend{

-\textbf{Reproducibility.} We open-source our codebase (including $\sim$10K lines of code) on GitHub (\href{https://github.com/zshufan/Tattle-Tale}{https://github.com/zshufan/Tattle-Tale}).
+\textbf{Reproducibility.} We open-source our codebase on GitHub\footnote{\href{https://github.com/zshufan/Tattle-Tale}{https://github.com/zshufan/Tattle-Tale}}.
 This codebase includes the implementation of our system as well as scripts to set up databases, generate testcases, run end-to-end experiments, and plot the empirical results.
-For experiment reproducibility instructions please follow the guidelines in the Readme file in the GitHub repository. }
+For experiment reproducibility instructions please follow the guidelines in the README file in the GitHub repository. }

 \textbf{Baselines}.
 In the following experiments, we test our approach which implements Algorithm~\ref{alg:FullAlgo}, denoted by \ourapproach against baselines. \revise{ To the best of our knowledge, there exist no other systems which solve the same problem and therefore we have developed 2 different baseline strategies for comparison.
 In each baseline method, we replace one of the key modules in our system, determining cuesets and selecting cells to hide from the cueset, with a na\"ive strategy but without compromising the full deniability of the generated querier view. }